 The Cons of Retaking the SAT

-- Additional Stress and Pressure
+- Extra Stress

 How Many Times Should You Take the SAT?